"Finding God in the Music of Life"

 Production values in AUGUST RUSH are excellent and the language remarkably clean for a movie focusing on inner city life.
 The movie proves you can make a highly entertaining movie in downtown New York without loading it with foul language.
 We cannot imagine a single ticket purchaser who went home wishing they could have heard the “f” word a few dozen times.

+AUGUST RUSH is an inspiring movie about a gifted boy who believes he can find his parents through music.
+A concert cellist gets pregnant after a one-night fling with an Irish guitarist.
+An accident results in an untimely birth, but the woman’s domineering father forges adoption papers and tells his daughter the child died.
+The boy is raised in an orphanage, where he is considered a nut because he hears sounds as music and believes this gift will help him find his parents.
+The boy travels to New York City where he winds up in a Christian church, makes friends with a young black singer and demonstrates his God-given musical gift.
 In 2007, it’s a rare movie that sends audiences home happy and inspired.
 AUGUST RUSH not only leaves you wanting to cheer but also wanting to soak in every sound and write music.
 AUGUST RUSH glorifies good music as a talent from God, but one villainous character attributes the gift to the universe.
 The movie opens with an unwed pregnancy, but it also clearly presents the church and its pastor in a positive light and shows God redeeming people’s lives.